Who can use the Counseling Center’s services?

 Judicial and Ethical Programs Office?

-to the requirements of the Student Conduct mandate, and are usually made in the counselor's
+the Student Conduct mandate, and are usually made in the counselor's office.
+These

-of completion is sent to the Student
+of completion is sent to the Student Conduct Office.

 What is group counseling?
 Do I have to talk if I don't want to?
 Is it confidential?

-What kind of groups are available?
+What kinds of groups are available?

 It varies, semester by semester.
 Previous groups have included Shyness Group, Women's